tanjimTC/tanjimTC/README.md

 ### 💻 Top languages

-_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github_
+_NOTE: Top languages do not indicate my skill level or something like that, it's a GitHub metric of which languages I have the most code on github_
 <br/>

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=tanjimTC&layout=compact)](https://github.com/tanjimTC)